 - Poached Eggs Salmon with Cheese Sauce

-Creamy Pan Seared Salmon
+Pan Seared Salmon

-- 2 tablespoons garlic-flavored olive oil
+- 2 to 3 tablespoons vegetable oil

-- 4 (4-ounces each) skin-on salmon fillets
+- 4 (4 to 5 ounces each) skin-on salmon fillets

-- salt and fresh ground black pepper to taste
+- salt and fresh ground black pepper, to taste

 - 1 tablespoon butter

-- 3 cloves garlic minced
+- 3 cloves garlic, minced

 - 2 cups halved cherry tomatoes

-- 1 bag (6 ounces) baby spinach
+- 6 ounces baby spinach

-- 1/4 cup grated parmesan cheese
+- ¼ cup grated parmesan cheese

 - 2 tablespoons chopped fresh basil